 I guess, from the tone of my voice, dad knew I wasn’t ‘doing terrific’ like I said I was.

-He hung up and I thought “Can I really give up on my vision of helping women achieve true health so that they can create a life they love?”
+He hung up and I thought “Can I really give up on my dream to help women feel comfortable in their bodies?”

 As I turned my gaze to the blue sky, I saw a magnificent eagle gliding amongst the clouds.
 Back in 2007, the Medical and Health Sciences campus was literally in the middle of a jungle.